Jensen Huang

 NVIDIA sits between model ambition and physical infrastructure.
 Frontier labs, cloud providers, enterprises, governments, and research institutions all need compute to train and run AI systems.
 Huang's public strategy places NVIDIA at multiple layers of that demand: accelerators, rack-scale systems, networking, software, developer tools, and reference designs for AI data centers.

 At GTC 2024, NVIDIA announced the Blackwell platform for generative AI and accelerated computing.
 At GTC 2025, NVIDIA announced Blackwell Ultra as part of an AI factory platform for reasoning and agentic AI workloads.
-At COMPUTEX 2025, NVIDIA promoted enterprise AI factories and RTX PRO servers as part of a broader transition in IT infrastructure.
+At GTC 2026, NVIDIA announced the Vera Rubin platform, describing seven chips in production for large AI factories and agentic inference.

 This makes Huang one of the most important non-lab figures in AI.
 OpenAI, Anthropic, Google, Meta, xAI, sovereign AI projects, cloud providers, and enterprise AI buyers may disagree about models and policy, but they all operate in a world where compute capacity, networking, power, and supply chains set the boundary of what can be built.